Accenture/aada/README.md

 The latest release can always be downloaded from here: https://aabg.io/downloads

+Release 1.1.2, published Jun 19, 2023 - With the recent AWS outage in
+us-east-1, this version lays down the groundwork for a globally highly available configuration.
+Since state was stored in a DynamoDB table between the websocket and http endpoints, this version instead packs the appropriate state information into a packed structure which is signed by KMS and sent back to the client.
+The new client understands this new structure and forwards it on to Azure AD in the state field so it can be passed into the http endpoint.
+The http endpoint uses kms to validate the submitted state with a globally replicated kms key.
+The code to support client versions prior to 1.1.2 still remains in place and functional for backward compatibility, however we cannot go fully globally redundant until all clients are upgraded to 1.1.2 or later.

 Release 1.0.14, published Aug 11, 2022 - Updated to use Go 1.19 and
 updated dependencies for AWS SDK and other libraries to latest versions.
 Added presigned url's to the downloads page.